-To put in bluntly, they aren’t very accurate and are easily fooled by drafts from windows which can cause them to increase the water supply to the radiator.
+To put it bluntly, they aren’t very accurate and are easily fooled by drafts from windows which can cause them to increase the water supply to the radiator.
 They also detect the temperature near ground level, which isn’t ideal for a thermostat.

 Some valves are also very bulky and get damaged by opening doors or foot traffic near the radiator.
-Careful planning of which end of the radiator to place them is recommended.

 Some older models are prone to sticking, so the radiator stays too hot or doesn’t warm up at all.

 In general, thermostat valves are long-lasting and reliable, for most people they never cause an issue.